fivenp/identicon/README.md

 file_put_contents('identicon.png', $icon);
 ```

-There's also a more short Version of doing this:
+There's also a shorter Version of doing this:
 ```php
 <?php